stonezhong/pycoyote/README.md

 # You can pass attributes to your component
 # You can pass children to your component
 MainPage({"color": "green"},
-    SPAN("Example ends here.)    # you can pass as much child as you need )
+    SPAN("Example ends here.")    # you can pass as much child as you need )
 ```